oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-dog-aka-digital-on-screen-graphic-on-your-videos/rule.md

 You can also use a DOG to create interest and audience anticipation of future broadcasts.

-A Good DOG must:
+A Good DOG must:​

-1. Be instantly recognizable
+1. ​Be instantly recognizable
 2. Not obstruct the content
 3. Be in a semi-transparent format - usually  50 %  transparent white
 4. Remain consistently placed throughout the broadcast